In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 Finally, think about how much you can invest in salespeople.

 Typically, the cheaper your solution is, the more of it you will be required to sell, so you’ll need to use inside sales tactics.
-The more expensive the product is, the fewer items you’ll need to sell, so outside sales may be your solution.
+The more expensive the product is, the fewer items you’ll need to sell, so that outside sales may be your solution.

 If you have multiple products that involve different needs, focus on developing both strategies according to your products’ needs.